Vol of Vol

 The VVIX typically trades in a range of 80–110 in normal market conditions.
 Key interpretive thresholds:

-- 80–110: Normal range; options markets functioning with typical two-sided uncertainty about the volatility path
+- 80–110: Normal functioning range; options markets are pricing two-sided but bounded uncertainty about the volatility path.

 Historical Context